IN UTERO AND BIRTH

 “The economic costs of child maltreatment in the UK” (with M. Melnychuk, S. Morris and E. Pizzo).
 NSPCC Research Report.
-Under revision.
+Submitted.

 “The Health Effects of Early Interventions: Evidence from Sure Start” (with S. Cattan, C. Farquharson and R. Ginja).
 IFS Report available.
 Featured in The Conversation.
 Voted #4 U.K. public health achievement of the 21st century.
 Work in progress.

 “The Biology of Child Development: DNA Experimental Evidence from Colombia” (with O. Attanasio, P. Jervis and C. Meghir).
 Work in progress.